Ragavardhini: Structure and Lakshana

 It is the 2nd rāgam in the 6th chakra Ritu.
 The mnemonic name is Ritu-Sri.
 The mnemonic phrase is sa ru gu ma pa dha ni.
 Its ' structure is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes in this scale are shatsruthi rishabham, antara gandharam, shuddha madhyamam, shuddha dhaivatham and kaisiki nishadham.
 As it is a melakarta, by definition it is a sampurna rāga (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Jyoti swarupini, which is the 68th melakarta scale.

-Janya rāgas

-Ragavardini has a few minor janya rāgas (derived scales) associated with it.
-See List of janya rāgas for full list of rāgas associated with Ragavardini.